brennawrubel/brenna-wrubel-portfolio/final-project-part-two.md

 # Wireframes / storyboards

 This should be a link to the preview.
-If it doesn't work, I have share the project with the Professor and TA. https://preview.shorthand.com/GMnbL25tTWphBw2O/responsive/desktop
+If it doesn't work, I have shared the project with the Professor and TA. https://preview.shorthand.com/GMnbL25tTWphBw2O/responsive/desktop

 # User research